 a brighter future through life skills and education

-The Kids Club Co-ordinator, Felistus, assisted by Dume and a few dedicated volunteers, run the Kids Club every afternoon.
+The Kids Club Co-ordinator, Lein, assisted by Dume and a few dedicated volunteers, run the Kids Club every afternoon.
 There is a set activity for each day: Monday – English Literacy and Reading; Tuesday – Art and Craft; Wednesday – Life Skills, Games and Entertainment; Thursday – Maths and Numeracy and Friday – Library Hour and Activities.

 Since the beginning of 2016, after generous funding, we have been able to include computer based training using CAMI Educational software as part of our activities.
-The CAMI maths and literacy programmes are based on the current school curriculum and helps each child to progress at his/her own ability.
-It also generates individual reports that show each child’s progress, allowing us to provide more support to those children who need it.
+The CAMI programme is based on the current CAPS school curriculum.
+The CAMI maths and literacy programmes are offered in Xhosa, English and Afrikaans allowing the children can work on their own, at their own pace and to progress at his/her own ability.

 The children are encouraged to bring their school reports at the beginning of each term so that the Kid’s Club Co-ordinator can monitor their progress.
 The Kid’s Club Co-ordinator also visits the children’s homes and schools throughout the year to feedback to their parents and check in with teachers regarding the children’s progress.
 The success of the Kids Club in helping the children academically has been shown in that of the 50 children enrolled in 2016 only 2 children did not pass their mathematics and only 2 had to repeat their year!